Ward County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed after approximately 30 days, the impound lot can initiate a lien sale.
-This means they can sell your vehicle to recover the outstanding fees.
-You'll lose your car and potentially still owe money.
+In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the outstanding towing and storage fees.
+Do everything possible to retrieve your vehicle before it reaches this point.

 If You Can't Afford the Fees